Last updated February 2024

 Where there is immediate and serious risk of the person harming themselves or others, short-term approvals for the use of restrictive practices can be made for periods of up to six months.

 The Public Guardian approves the short-term use of containment and seclusion.
-Approvals for short-term use of chemical, mechanical or physical restraints and restrictions to access are made by the person’s restrictive practice guardian or, in their absence, the Chief Executive of the Department of Health.
+Approvals for short-term use of chemical, mechanical or physical restraints and restrictions to access are made by the person’s restrictive-practice guardian or, in their absence, the Chief Executive of the Disability Services.

 The legislation grants immunity to relevant disability service providers and individuals acting on their behalf in relation to restrictive practices, provided they have complied with the statutory requirements set out in pt 6 of the Disability Services Act.